AlphaOne1/sonicweb/README.md

 docker run -p 8080:8080 ghcr.io/alphaone1/sonicweb:v1.6.0
 ```

 and it will show this documentation.
-The entrypoint of the dockerfile just starts *SonicWeb* without any parameters.
+The entrypoint of the Dockerfile just starts *SonicWeb* without any parameters.
-So `/www` is the default web root directory.
-Every parameter passed after the image name is appended as a parameter
+Therefore, `/www` is the default web root directory.
+Every parameter passed after the image name is appended as a
-to *SonicWeb*.
+parameter to *SonicWeb*.
 For example, running

 ```sh
 docker run -p 8080:8080 ghcr.io/alphaone1/sonicweb:v1.6.0 --log=debug